thorek1/MacroModelling.jl/docs/src/index.md

 **Author: Thore Kockerols (@thorek1)**

+`MacroModelling.jl` is a package for developing and solving dynamic stochastic general equilibrium (DSGE) models.
+The package provides functions for creating, calibrating, simulating and estimating discrete-time DSGE models.

 The goal of `MacroModelling.jl` is to reduce coding time and speed up model development.

-The package supports dicsrete-time DSGE models and the timing of a variable reflects when the variable is decided (end of period for stock variables).

 As of now the package can: